 At a meeting in Oslo on 13 August 2021, Sviatlana Tsikhanouskaya and Svein Tore Holsether, Yara’s CEO, discussed the situation with the rights and freedoms of workers at Belaruskali, where Yara purchases potash fertilizers from.

-In turn, Svein Tore Holzeter commented that “Yara has decided to reevaluate the situation and would make a decision on our further presence in Belarus by December.
+In turn, Svein Tore Holzeter stated: “Yara has decided to reevaluate the situation and would make a decision on our further presence in Belarus by December.
 Meanwhile, we would continue to use our position to promote workers’ safety and human rights agenda.”